Haar: What causes Scotland's sea fog, why is it happening and which areas are most likely to be affected?

 What is ‘haar’?

-Haar, or 'sea fret' as it is also known in the North East, is used to describe a cold fog that accumulates at sea, rather than on land.
+Haar, or 'sea fret' as it is also known in North East England, is used to describe a cold fog that accumulates at sea, rather than on land.

 The most common form of coastal fog occurs when warmer air meets the chillier temperatures of the North Sea.

-In 2013, workers on an oil rig in the North Sea off the coast of Aberdeen became stranded after dense haar grounded helicopters and flights at Aberdeen Airport.
+Workers on oil rigs in the North Sea have also been known to become stranded when dense haar grounds helicopters and flights from Aberdeen Airport.

 What areas are likely to be affected?